Atiyah-Bott localization in equivariant Witt cohomology: Quotients and fixed points

 \section{Quotients and fixed points}

-We work over a noetherian separated base-scheme $B$ of finite Krull dimension and let $G$ be a linear algebraic group scheme over $B$, flat over $B$, with a fixed embedding $i:G\to \GL_N/B$ realizing $G$ as a closed subgroup scheme of some $\GL_N/B$.
+In this section, we work over a noetherian separated base-scheme $B$ of finite Krull dimension and let $G$ be a linear algebraic group scheme over $B$, flat over $B$, with a fixed embedding $i{\colon}G\to \GL_N/B$ realizing $G$ as a closed subgroup-scheme of some $\GL_N/B$.

-We let $\Sch^G/B$ denote the category of $G$-quasi-projective $B$-schemes, that is, an object is a quasi-projective $B$-scheme $X$ with a $G$-action $G\times X\to X$ that extends to a $G$-action $G\times \P(V)_B\to \P(V)_B$ with respect to some vector bundle $V$ and some locally closed immersion $i:X\to \P(V)_B$; in other words, the $G$-action on $X$ is $G$-linearized.
-Morphisms are $G$-equivariant morphisms of $B$-schemes (not necessarily respecting the $G$-linearization).
-We write $\Sm^G/B$ for the full subcategory of $\Sch^G/B$ with objects those $X$ that are smooth over $B$.
+We let $\Sch^G/B$ denote the category of $G$-quasi-projective $B$-schemes, that is, an object is a quasi-projective $B$-scheme $X$ with a $G$-action $G\times X\to X$ that extends to a $G$-action $G\times \P(V)_B\to \P(V)_B$ with respect to some vector bundle $V\to B$ with a $G$-action over the trivial action on $B$, together with a locally closed immersion $i{\colon}X\to \P(V)_B$; that is, the $G$-action on $X$ admits a $G$-linearized very ample invertible sheaf, or in other words, $X$ admits a $G$-linearization.
+Morphisms are $G$-equivariant morphisms of $B$-schemes (not necessarily respecting the $G$-linearizations).
+We write $\Sm^G/B$ for the full subcategory of $\Sch^G/B$ with objects those $X$ that are smooth over $B$, and write $\Sch/B$, resp., $\Sm/B$ for $\Sch^{\id}/B$, resp. $\Sm^{\id}/B$ .
+We write $\Sch_B$ for the category of finite-type $B$-schemes.

 Given a vector bundle $V$ or coherent sheaf $\sF$ on some $X\in \Sch^G/B$, we refer to a $G$-action on $V$ or $\sF$ over the given $G$-action on $X$ as a {\em $G$-linearization} of $V$ or $\sF$, and refer to $V$ or $\sF$ with such an action as $G$-linearized.